 Code Geass Ending Explained

-Code Geass R2 strikes the perfect balance between a satisfying ending with few loose plot threads and one that demands work from the viewers and, ultimately, lets them reach their own conclusions.
+Code Geass R2 strikes the perfect balance between a satisfying ending with few loose plot threads and one that demands work from the viewers.
+That's because, ultimately, the finale lets fans reach their own conclusions.

 Zero's Requiem Explained

-Already from R1, when Lelouch's loss of control resulted in the death of many innocent Japanese people and his sister, Euphemia, it had been foreshadowed that, one day, the Geass would take over for good, leaving Lelouch unable to function properly.
+Already from R1, when Lelouch's loss of control resulted in the death of many innocents, it had been foreshadowed that one day, the Geass would take over for good, leaving Lelouch unable to function properly.

-At first, this seems perplexing to everyone involved but, a little before the end, it's revealed to all be part of Zero's Requiem - a plan orchestrated by Lelouch, CC, and Suzaku.
+At first, this seems perplexing to everyone involved, but a little before the end, it's revealed to all be part of Zero's Requiem -- a plan orchestrated by Lelouch, C.C., and Suzaku.

 At this point, Lelouch has realized that there's no easy way to undo all the hatred and division in the world, so he does something extreme.

-The climactic moment of Zero's Requiem comes at the date of the supposed execution of Lelouch's enemies - which include his sister, Nunnally.
+The climactic moment of Zero's Requiem comes at the date of the supposed execution of Lelouch's enemies -- which include his sister, Nunnally.